privacygmail cleanupemail security

 What it means:

-• Google Third-Party Security Verification program
+• Google's Third-Party Security Verification program

 • Annual comprehensive security audits